-- Press the ▲▼ buttons, select a category and press the (m) button. - Press the MENU button to return to the menu screen.
+- Press the ▲▼ buttons, select a category and press the (m) button. - ▶ Once set, 🖌 will appear on the screen. - To select multiple images, press the buttons or turn the image, then repeat the above operation.

 Images are automatically categorized by shooting condition as they are shot.